dv-lse/fdi-patent-innovate/data/narrative.md

   scale: 1
   autorotate: true
 :::
-You can read more about the project on our [research blog site](http://blogs.lse.ac.uk/gild/)
+You can read more about the project on our [research site](http://blogs.lse.ac.uk/gild/)

 Multinationals mobilise enormous investments around the world.
 Their foreign activities are highly diverse in nature and relevance: they range from small production plants established by textile companies in places where labour is cheap, to fully-fledged research centres established by high-tech companies in regions where qualified engineers are easier to find.